CARV-ICS-FORTH/kubernetes-riscv64/README.md

 ```

 > **Note**
-> Note that still most container images are not available for RISC-V, so many applications may not run.
+> Most container images are not available for RISC-V, so many applications may not run.

 To deploy a sample Ubuntu 22.04 pod:
 ```bash